 Microlearning is a technique that focuses on small, easily digestible lessons, instead of longer and more comprehensive teaching sessions.
 The benefits of microlearning are particularly well suited to the modern “on-the-go” lifestyle, especially when it comes to business environments.

 Whether you’re a leader in your organization or simply an interested employee, microlearning has the potential to transform your organization’s training programs.
 Here’s how.

 Businesses spend a huge amount of time and money on training — $156 billion in 2011 alone — but often have little to show for it.
 Indeed, research has shown that as much as 90 percent of newly learned skills may be lost within a year.
 The reasons behind that poor retention rate are likely related to the method of learning itself.

-In contrast to day-long teaching sessions, microlearning allows employees to focus on one “mini lesson” or skill at a time.
-That means that at the end of the day, when students’ brains work to process and catalog the information they learned that day, they only need to be filing away one skill, not an entire day’s worth of lessons.
+In contrast to day-long teaching sessions, microlearning allows employees to focus on one “mini-lesson” or skill at a time.
+That means that at the end of the day, when students’ brains work to process and catalog the information they learned that day, they only need to be filling away one skill, not an entire day’s worth of lessons.

 2. Microlearning Emphasizes Just-In-Time Learning